hursittarcan/javascipt-challenges/challenge-one/README.md

 * The last element in this array is the total sum calculated by Billy himself: €20.
 His calculations are wrong in this example.

 He wants us to create a function that accepts a single array.
 The requirements are:
-* If the total of all bills equals the total sum provided by Billy.
-You should return a text saying 'ok'.
+* If the total of all bills equals the total sum provided by Max.
+You should return a text saying "Your calculations are correct!".
-* If the total of all bills is lower than the total sum provided by Billy.
-You should return a text saying that he is paying too much.
+* If the total of all bills is lower than the total sum.
+You should return a text saying "Your calculated total is higher then expected.";
-* If the total of all bills is higher than what is provided by Billy.
-You should return a text saying he needs to pay more.
+* If the total of all bills is higher than what is provided.
+You should return a text saying "Your calculated total is lower then expected."

 Make sure to check on illegal inputs too.
 If there is any element in the array that isn't a number, just return an error message.